15 Oct 2025

 This document addresses the most urgent and challenging scenarios faced by clinicians at the patient's bedside.
 Key areas covered include:

-- System Failure: Clear algorithms for identifying and managing acute circuit, pump, or heat exchanger failure.
+• System Failure: Clear algorithms for identifying and managing acute circuit or pump issues.

-- Site-Specific Flowcharts: User-friendly, step-by-step decision tools designed for rapid deployment in high-pressure emergency situations.
+• Advanced life support flowchart: User-friendly, step-by-step decision tool designed for rapid deployment in high-pressure emergency situations.

 Impact and Implementation

-This national guidance is essential reading for all intensivists, cardiac surgeons, interventional radiologists, perfusionists, and critical care nurses involved in the care of ECMO patients.
+This national guidance is essential reading for all intensivists, cardiac surgeons, interventional cardiologists, perfusionists, and critical care nurses involved in the care of ECMO patients.

 The Intensive Care Society (ICS), which contributed to the collaborative development, strongly encourages all critical care units with ECMO capabilities to immediately review and embed these protocols into local training and practice.
 By standardising our national response to these complex emergencies, we can collectively enhance patient safety and significantly improve patient outcomes.